eisenwinter/git-gateway/README.md

 # git-gateway - Gateway to hosted git APIs

+This is a modified version of git-gateway, it is intended to run with gotrxx, this version does not support multi-instance mode. upstream changes will be merged if there are of significance.

+**Main difference to original setup**

+- A client ID is required.
+- Can choose between HMAC-based signing and RSA.
+(HSXXX,RSXX)
+- If RSXXX signing is used with jwks
+- If HSXXX signing is set the secret must be set

 **Secure role based access to the APIs of common Git Hosting providers.**

 When building sites with a JAMstack approach, a common pattern is to store all content as structured data in a Git repository instead of relying on an external database.